 Kyriakos Koursaris holds a Music Education & Didactics degree and a Master of Choir Conducting from Charles University in Prague.

 In 2008 he discovered his real passion, which is educational technology.
 He works as Head of EdTech at PaRK International School in Lisbon, Portugal, where he supports teachers in effective technology integration and professional development.
 Kyriakos also supervises the school’s iPad 1 to 1 program and has worked as a music teacher for almost a decade in grades K-7.
-He has been honoured to participate as a speaker in national and international forums such as the Annual EUDojo17 Event held in the European Parliament in Brussels, as well as the ECIS Annual Educators Conference 2016.
+He has been honoured to participate as a speaker in national and international forums such as the parliamentary conference “Tecnologia e Pedagogia: O que ensinar?
+Como ensinar?” at the Assembly of the Republic, EDU Day ’18, the #MakeWhatsNext: Changing the Face of STEM regional event, BETT 2018, the Annual EUDojo17 Event held in the European Parliament in Brussels, as well as the ECIS Annual Educators Conference 2016.

 At his school, Kyriakos has successfully implemented the use of Minecraft in the curriculum through a weekly workshop called “Minepark”.
 For his contribution to connected and game-based learning he was recognised as a MIE (Microsoft Innovative Educator) Expert and Fellow, as well as a Minecraft Global Mentor.

 Joana Simas is a Portuguese Primary and Preparatory teacher since 2009.
 She holds a Primary Teaching degree and a Masters of Primary and Preparatory Teaching in Math, Science, Portuguese, History and Geography.

 Since 2015, Joana teaches History and Geography of Portugal at PaRK International School and she is and Ed-Teach Coach, since 2017.